Arryboom/reverse_proxy_go/readme.md

 ```
 remote := flag.String("r", "http://google.com:80", "reverse proxy addr")
 ```
-in source code file reverseproxy.go to change default proxy addr. and you need install golang first to compile it in this situation.
+in source code file reverseproxy.go to change default proxy addr.
+You need install golang first to compile it in this situation.
 And for cross platform compile:
 **For windows**
 >In CMD console: